 Carbon Lacrosse Shaft Brands

 Currently, the norm is still metal shafts.
-That means that not everyone makes carbon fiber lacrosse shafts, but those making them make them correctly.
-Epoch is one of the top dogs in the composite world and they bring the heat.
-Their Dragonfly shafts are some of the very best carbon fiber lacrosse shafts.
+That means that not everyone makes carbon fiber lacrosse shafts, but those make them correctly.
+Epoch is one of the top dogs in the composite world, and they bring the heat.
+Epoch Lacrosse Shafts are some of the very best carbon fiber lacrosse shafts.

 You can also check out East Coast Dyes, StringKing, Maverik, Nike, and STX for their carbon lacrosse shafts.
 Out of this group, ECD and StringKing are really the only two that have hit the nail on the head so far.
 Maverik has made a strong showing with their Hyperlite carbon fiber lacrosse shaft, but they haven’t cracked the code just yet.
 After some more progress from these brands expect to see even more carbon lacrosse shafts on the market in the future.